The Essex Serpent Episode 1 Review

 So where does The Essex Serpent go from here?
 Well, while the opening scene might suggest there is indeed a creature, it feels as though the entire mood of the show is pulling it in a different direction.
 There is an eeriness and a creeping sense of menace, – aided by Dustin O’Halloran and Herdís Stefánsdóttir’s tremendous score – but predominantly, episode one gives the sense of a psychological thriller, rather than a supernatural one.
 A tale of religious fervour and the power of belief warring with intense emotion and residual trauma.
 The ‘serpent’ might well be a metaphysical monster, and not a literal one, but we’ll have to wait and see.

-Episode 1 of The Essex Serpent will be available to watch on AppleTV+ on May 13, 2022.
+Episode 1 of The Essex Serpent is now available to watch on AppleTV+.

 READ ALSO